Where Should Lumbar Support Be On Office Chair - Need Of Support

 An ergonomic office chair provides an organic balance to your daily lifestyle by adapting to your body, movement, and posture.

-For extra comfort, while working, the stylish office chair features fully adjustable armrests and lumbar support.
+For extra comfort, while working, the stylish office chair features fully adjustable armrests, an adjustable seat pan, and lumbar support.

 You can get more energized, focused, and productive by standing at your workstation while alternating between sitting on your mesh office chair and standing on an ergonomic anti-fatigue mat.

-An ideal sitting position includes lumbar support.
+An ideal sitting position includes the lumbar for the upper back.
 Slouch completely and sit at the end of your chair.